Chiral oscillations in the non-relativistic regime: Flavor mixing and chiral oscillations in non-relativistic regime

-Since chiral oscillations are intrinsic to Dirac particles, only Dirac neutrinos exhibit the modifications to the averaged standard survival probability \eqref{fullavg}.
-We assume that the initial neutrino state is a left-handed chiral eigenstate, as a consequence of the properties of weak interactions, in which neutrinos are created.
-Since we are interested in a simple physical model, we do not address here questions related to the production of the initial state (such as its localization features).
-Also measurement processes via weak currents will involve chiral projections.
+Throughout the main text, we have assumed that the initial neutrino state is a left-handed chiral eigenstate, as a consequence of the properties of weak interactions, in which neutrinos are created.
+We do not address here questions related to the production of the initial state (such as its localization features).

-In the proposal of non-relativistic neutrinos detection \cite{Baracchini:2018wwj,Long:2014zva,Roulet:2018fyh}, it was found that the nature of neutrinos (Dirac or Majorana) influences directly the experiment's measurement rate.
-This is indeed a consequence of chiral oscillations, which we have studied and quantified in detail in the present paper.
-Therefore, the measurement of non-relativistic neutrinos is an exclusive test for Dirac neutrinos: a reduced flux indicates oscillations to right-handed components (insensitive to weak interaction-based measurements), which are exclusive for Dirac particles.
-This represents a novel approach to the open problem of distinguishing Dirac from Majorana neutrinos, which has been studied mostly within the framework of the neutrinoless double beta decay \cite{Bilenky,NewRef01,NewRef02}.
-We stress that both phase and amplitude of chiral oscillations Eq.(\ref{chiralosc01}) depend on neutrino's energy, allowing thus for a unambiguous identification of this phenomenon (and consequently of neutrino identity), in contrast with the simple suppression factor discussed in Refs.\cite{Baracchini:2018wwj,Long:2014zva,Roulet:2018fyh}.